ANart03/project1/README.project1.md

   ![](https://github.com/ritawang917/Covid-19-/blob/main/feature%20selection.png)

-  Our provisional model is Supervised Machine Learning for Regression.
+  My provisional model is Supervised Machine Learning for Regression.
 Because our database deals with labeled data, we have selected Supervised Machine Learning.
 We choose regression over classification, because this is a numerical data.
   Our linear regression model for the number of people who were hospitalized and people who passed away in the hospital due to COVID-19 follows:

   ![](https://github.com/ritawang917/Covid-19-/blob/main/linear.png)